— HONORARY —

 — HIPPOS —

-Our club is gracious enough to have these fine Coaches, All Americans, and Hall of Fame Wrestlers to help us sweat, grind and become better on the mat.
+Our club is gracious to have had these fine Coaches, All Americans, and Hall of Fame Wrestlers to help us sweat, grind and become better on the mat.
 That said, we would like to honor them with a thank you, job well done, and looking forward to the future.

 - 2010 Inducted into the State University of New York at Delhi Wrestling Hall of Fame